mobxjs/mobx/refguide/api.md

 ### isReactive(value)

-Returns true if the given value was created or extended by mobservable.
+Returns true if the given value was created or extended by mobx.
 Note: this function cannot be used to tell whether a property is reactive; it will determine the reactiveness of its actual value.

 ### toJson(value)

 Converts a non-cyclic tree of observable objects into a JSON structure that is not observable.
-It is kind of the inverse of `mobservable.makeReactive`
+It is kind of the inverse of `mobx.makeReactive`

 ### transaction(workerFunction)